Start your search for wallpaper trends with a little insider knowledge to truly get the best out of the new collections in 2021.

 Florals are big news for 2021 interiors and can be adapted to suit any space, whether it’s vintage, retro or contemporary.
 These new season designs have upped the style stakes and make it easy to work beautiful flowers into your décor.

 Start off by thinking about color.
 The palette you choose will guide your decisions when it comes to choosing floral designs and will act as the basis for pulling your scheme together.

 When working floral prints into your home, think about the scale of the flowers in the patterns.
 Large prints can make small rooms appear even smaller so stick to daintier designs to create an illusion of space.

-A tapestry of blooming botanicals, this design focuses on one floral and ferns.
+The bathroom idea shown above features a tapestry of blooming botanicals; a design that focuses on one floral and ferns.
 Designed by British artist Natasha Coverdale, Electric Poppies is one for ‘snuggling down with a good book’, advise Lick.

 3. New chintz

 Now more than ever we are taking inspiration from the past to influence the present.

 It is often noted that we hark back to bygone eras in times of uncertainty, and that certainly rings true for the new chintz trend.
 After all, creating a decorating scheme is a bit like a love affair, and it’s certainly as much about the heart as it is the head.

 Fortunately, the new chintz look is all about sophistication and style.